in

 This time, the film delves deeper into the relationship between humans and androids—a theme touched on in previous installments but given more focus here.

 I was somewhat surprised to see that most of the characters are very young, yet still competent enough to pilot a spaceship.
 It gives the film a bit of a “Goonies” vibe set in the “Alien” universe.
-Perhaps it’s the signature of Fede Alvarez to create some sort of horror movie.
+Perhaps it’s the signature of Fede Alvarez to create some sort high stake within an horror movie.

 The supporting characters are mostly there to meet their demise, though a few are given some backstory.
 The archetypes are familiar: Tyler plays the role of the White Knight, willing to sacrifice himself to save others, while Bjorn is the jerk who turns out to be decent, carrying psychological scars from his past.